duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 # SIEM_SOC
-# Supporting SOC infrastructure - Combining offensive security, defensive security, and network analysis
+# Supporting SOC infrastructure - Combining offensive security, defensive security, and network analysis.

 [comment]: # (this is the syntax for a comment)